-Decorating and Painting bee hives is one of the first tasks for the new beekeeper.
-Any painting should be completed well before the bees arrive.
+Decorating and Painting beehives is one of the first tasks for the new beekeeper.
+Bees are sensitive to odors.
+Therefore, any painting should be completed well before the bees arrive.
 You can just chose 1 fun color or paint a fancy design.
-A good coat of paint will help your beekeeping equipment last longer.
-Some beekeepers want to brighten up the bee yard just a bit more – it’s okay to go a little crazy.
+It’s not just about looks -a good coat of paint will help your beekeeping equipment last longer.
+What’s wrong with plain white?
+Nothing at all.
+But, some beekeepers want to brighten up the bee yard just a bit more with hand painted beehives – it’s okay to go a little crazy.

-As I explained in my article – How to Paint a Bee Hive .
+As explained in my article How to Paint a Beehive .
 Color doesn’t really matter a lot in beekeeping.
-Let’s face it, we paint bee hives for our enjoyment, I doubt that the bees care.
+Let’s face it, the color we use to paint hives is for our enjoyment.
+I doubt the bees care.

-You will find a trend toward white or pastel colors.
+Traditionally beehives were painted solid white.
+And even today, you will notice a trend toward white or pastel colors.
 This is mostly due to lighter colors making it easier for the bees to keep the hive cool enough in Summer.

-And, not having all the hives the same color may help reduce drifting and help bees return to the correct home.
+And, not having all the hives the same color may help reduce drifting.
+This means it helps bees return to the correct home.

 Decorated Hives Can Be Works of Art

 Do you drool over the beautiful works of beehive art online?
 I do too.
 The color and intricate designs of these painted hives are so beautiful.

 Even those of us who are not so artistically inclined can decorate our beehives with colored paint and reusable bee stencils.